EyeQube/Garage/README.md

 # A "simple" database for vehicles parked in a garage. (console application)  :)
 # You can:
-# - Create a garage with specific number of parkinglots.
+# - Create a garage with the number of parkinglots that you desire.
-# - Park/remove a vehicle to/from the garage.
+# - Park/remove a vehicle in/from the garage.
 # - Constant visual access to the list of vehicles that are parked.
 # - Check how many of each type of vehicle is parked.
 # - Search for a particular vehicle by it's registernumber.